xebialabs-community/xld-openshift-plugin/README.md

 # Overview #

-This XLD OpenShift plugin is capable of doing WAR deployment to OpenShift JBoss gear.
+This XLD OpenShift plugin supports v2 & v3 OpenShift implementations.
+This plugin allows you to manage the deployment of OpenShift projects, containers and resources to your OpenShift infrastructure.
+Additionaly this plugin still supports doing WAR deployment to OpenShift JBoss gear.
 It uses rhc client to push to OpenShift environments.
-Starting from version 6.0.0, OpenShift v3 is also part of this plugin.

 # Requirements #